TheFriendlyCoder/pyjen/docs/source/contrib_guide.rst

 Contributors Guide
 ==================

-This guide explains how developers can quickly and easily contribute their time and expertise to the PyJen project
+Here is where tips on how to build the project will go